“Where’s my girl?”

 “I want to paint a picture for my girl.”

-He even went so far as to proclaim that Catherine is “My best girl ever in the world.”
+He even went so far as to proclaim that Catherine was “My best girl ever in the world.”

-This week, though, as he stakes his little personal claim on his sister by calling her “my girl,” I keep feeling a nudge in my own heart.
+He staked his own little personal claim on his sister by calling her “my girl,” and I wonder what that could change in me?

 What would it look like for me to stake some claims of my own by getting possessive about my faith, my position in Christ and my relationship with Him?

 I don’t mean claiming some exclusivity with Jesus that others can’t enjoy.
 That’s not it.

 I mean letting my faith seep down into the nittiest grittiest details of my every interaction and my every response and my every thought and feeling because it’s so deeply personal to me, it’s the very essence and core of who I am.

 It reminds me of the disciple Thomas who stood in a room with the other apostles and announced he’d believe that Jesus raised from the dead when he saw it with his own two eyes.

 And then he did see Jesus.
 Not only that, Jesus invited him to touch the scars in his palms and feel the scar along his side.